 Henning Bochert.
 After graduating from University of Arts Berlin (MA in Acting), Henning performed in productions in Berlin, Frankfurt am Main, and Zurich.
 Since 1996, he has translated mainly film scripts and subtitles and dramatic literature, e. g. plays by Dead Centre, Eve Leigh, Dawn King, Carlos Murillo, George Brant, Adam Rapp, Neil Simon, Martin Heckmanns, Christoph Hein, Ingrid Lausund.
 Since 2013, he is on the board of Drama Panorama, and since 2014, he directs – together with Barbora Schnelle – the festival Ein Stück: Tschechien (new Czech theatre).
 In the panorama #1 series, he directed, again with Barbora, the events on Multilingualism in Theatre.
-Henning Bochert is a certified translator and has received numerous grants from the Deutscher Übersetzerfonds and the Goethe Institute, the VG Wort, the Berlin Senate.
+Henning Bochert is a certified translator and has received numerous grants from the Deutscher Übersetzerfonds, the Goethe Institute, the VG Wort, the Berlin Senate.
 A few years on the west coast of the United States brought experience as a dubbing translator and feature film director.
 He is a board member of the artists network raum4, mainly as a dramaturge for international productions, and also a member of VTheA, Weltlesebühne, The Fence, VdÜ and BDÜ.
 He writes poetry, prose and texts for theatre, such as Permeance (2021) or Viktors Visionen (2017).
 More information at: www.henningbochert.de; translation agency: www.bochert.com

 Dr. Charlotte Bomy